Upravit

 This command opens your component project in Visual Studio Code.

-4. At the terminal prompt, create a new component project by passing basic parameters using the pac pcf init command.
+4. At the terminal prompt, create a new component project by passing basic parameters by using the pac pcf init command.

 pac pcf init --namespace SampleNamespace --name LinearInputControl --template field --run-npm-install